timmcginley/41936/LearningObjectives/02/README.md

-## 2. Analyse a client's requirements
+## 2. KPIs
+> Define, monitor and evaluate their project team’s values (KPIs) in a professional manner.'

 ### Input
 The Client brief